NumyAddon/LibTalentTree-1.0/README.md

 Add `libs\LibTalentTree-1.0\LibTalentTree-1.0.xml`, as well as LibStub, to your toc file, and you're good to go!

 ### Quick reference
-Most of the information returned matches the in-game C_Traits API, which has up-to-date documentation on [wowpedia C_Traits](https://wowpedia.fandom.com/wiki/Category:API_namespaces/C_Traits).
+Most of the information returned matches the in-game C_Traits API, which has up-to-date documentation on [wiki C_Traits](https://warcraft.wiki.gg/wiki/Category:API_namespaces/C_Traits).
  * `nodeInfo = LibTalentTree:GetNodeInfo(nodeId)` [#GetNodeInfo](#getnodeinfo)
    * Returns a table containing all the information for a given node, enriched with C_Traits data if available.
  * `nodeInfo = LibTalentTree:GetLibNodeInfo(nodeId)` [#GetLibNodeInfo](#getlibnodeinfo)